What U.S. travelers should know before Monday’s reopening of Canadian border

 Vaccinated parents traveling with unvaccinated children under 12 years of age will be exempt from quarantine.

-However, unvaccinated youth between 12-17 and dependent children 18 and older due to mental or physical health condition are permitted to enter but are subject to the 14-day quarantine mandate.
+However, unvaccinated youth between 12-17 and dependent children 18 and older due to mental or physical health conditions are permitted to enter but are subject to the 14-day quarantine mandate.

 All unvaccinated children, except those under 5 years old, will be subject to Day 1 and Day 8 testing requirements.
 Certain provinces and territories in Canada may have more stringent rules about people who recently returned from travel.